mickgraham/google-cybersecurity-professional-certificate/1. Foundations of Cybersecurity/Module 2 - The Evolution of Cybersecurity/README.md

 ### Social Engineering

 Social engineering is a manipulation technique that exploits human error to gain private information, access, or valuables.
 Human error is usually a result of trusting someone without question.
-It’s the mission of a threat actor, acting as a social engineer, to create an environment of false trust and lies to exploit as many people as possible.
+It's the mission of a threat actor, acting as a social engineer, to create an environment of false trust and lies to exploit as many people as possible.

 Some of the most common types of social engineering attacks today include; **Social media phishing**, **Watering hole attack**, **USB baiting**, **Physical social engineering**.

 ### Social Engineering Principles

 Social engineering is incredibly effective.
 This is because people are generally trusting and conditioned to respect authority.
 The number of social engineering attacks is increasing with every new social media application that allows public access to people's data.
-Although sharing personal data—such as your location or photos—can be convenient, it’s also a risk.
+Although sharing personal data—such as your location or photos—can be convenient, it's also a risk.

 Reasons why social engineering attacks are effective include; **Authority**, **Intimidation**, **Consensus/Social proof**, **Scarcity**, **Familiarity**, **Trust**, **Urgency**.